The 2019 call for applications to the Leadership Fellowships in Public Engagement is now open.

 The Justification of Resources is a free-text document.
 So that you don’t miss any costings from the Je-S form or any justifications for the items requested, we recommend that you match the costs to the proposal headings below (where appropriate).
 Further details of how costs should be justified can be found in the ‘Supporting Information’ section of the STFC Research Grants Handbook.

 STFC public engagement awards are often partnerships between the grant holders (who apply for and receive financial support from STFC) and ‘project partners’.
-Such partnerships are not a requirement of STFC support, but will strengthen a case for funding when they are deemed well planned and important for delivery of an impactful programme.
+Such partnerships are not a requirement of STFC support, but will strengthen a case for funding when they are deemed well‑planned and important for delivery of an impactful programme.

 Before an application is made, STFC requires that applicants create proposals that commit the involvement of all parties required to make the proposed programme a success.
 If an organisation wishes to receive funds from STFC, it must be a listed applicant on the grant.
 If an organisation will not receive funds from STFC but will have an integral role in the proposed programme, that organisation is a project partner.
 We encourage applicants to create these partnerships in advance of submitting an application for funding, and to include details of the partnership in the application.
-Well-constructed partnerships strengthen proposals by providing complementary skills and knowledge, additional staff time, and additional cash or ‘in-kind’ support.
+Well constructed partnerships strengthen proposals by providing complementary skills and knowledge, additional staff time, and additional cash or ‘in-kind’ support.

 Letters of support can be up to two sides of A4 in length, and must be submitted on headed paper.
-A statement must be dated clearly, within six months of the submission date of the application.
-To provide assurance that the project partner has authorised the proposed contribution or commitment, the statement should be signed by a named contact, stating the capacity in which they are providing the sign-off.
+A letter must be dated clearly, within six months of the submission date of the application.
+To provide assurance that the project partner has authorised the proposed contribution or commitment, the letter should be signed by a named contact, stating the capacity in which they are providing the sign-off.
 Letters of support are submitted electronically alongside the grant application, via the Je-S system.

-Letters of support must show meaningful contribution to the proposed public engagement programme – statements featuring supportive language but offering no contributions to the project are of little-to-no value, and should not be included.
+Letters of support must show meaningful contribution to the proposed public engagement programme – letters featuring supportive language but offering no contributions to the project are of little-to-no value, and should not be included.

 Should an applicant state in their proposal that the involvement of a party or organisation is important to increase the chances of success of their proposed programme, these organisations must be included as either applicants or project partners.
 Applications received without these collaborations in place by the point of submission will not be supported.